Day 10 of #YSJ10DoT: Exploring Twitter for learning, teaching and research

 Students’ personal learning community

 Think of the number of useful articles, videos or connections you have found via Twitter in just ten days.
 There are just as many opportunities for students to expand their personal learning network and build a Twitter community around their subject.
 Establishing and encouraging the use of a module/programme/subject hashtag can facilitate student-student and student-tutor engagement amongst the cohort, outside of the formal setting.
 It also provides a convenient forum for resource-sharing and commentary, by both tutor and student.
 Even more valuable, it can offer the opportunity for students to interact with the actual subject of their studies, e.g. authors, companies, actors, educators etc. by tweeting questions directly to them.
 These were all outcomes discovered by York St John lecturers, Caroline Elbra-Ramsey (@celbraramsey) and David Scott (@David_Scott_YSJ), when they piloted Twitter use with students studying children’s literature on the BA/BSc Primary (UG) 5-11 programme.
-Caroline introduced the pilot in a guest blog post last year and she and David recently presented a Lunchtime Forum reflecting on their use of Twitter for teaching:
+Caroline previously introduced the pilot in a guest blog post and presented the work alongside David at a Lunchtime Forum:

 Tweeting as a persona:

 On Day 7, we looked at how the hashtag is used for livetweeting conferences or CPD events.
-Educators are adopting this approach to enhance student engagement and build a classroom ‘backchannel’ for a module.
+Educators have been using this approach for some time to enhance student engagement and build a classroom ‘backchannel’ for a module.
 Livetweeting can foster both a community discussion around the focus of a lecture, as well as enabling students to feed through questions or comments to the tutor – this is particularly useful in large lectures or for shy students.
 Students can use livetweeting as a means of synchronous, concise note-taking or resource-sharing.
-The tutor needs to embrace the element of chaos or unknown that accompanies livetweeting!
+It does require the tutor to embrace the element of chaos or unknown that accompanies livetweeting!

 Watch the video below to hear staff and student experiences of using Twitter as a backchannel on one US-based university module: